-Everything Needs Water Through hands-in-dirt adventures and team activities, discover the basic needs of plants and animals thriving in Georgia forests.
+FIRST GRADE Everything Needs Water Explore the basic needs of plants and animals thriving in Georgia forests.
 Take a water walk to help hydrate one of the many living things that depend on this precious natural resource for survival.
-Participate in a "What Belongs In Our Stream" activity to drive home the importance of protecting and preserving streams!
-Light, Sound and Living Things It's an exciting day of discovery with hands-on activities and a guided walk in the forest.
-Students investigate, and evaluate the many ways Georgia animals and plants use light and sound to meet basic survival needs.
-Environmental Heroes: Teddy Roosevelt and GW Carver Discover their legacy!
-Fun, hands-on activities in our heritage garden explore Carver's contributions to agriculture and scientific research.
-Discover how he used farming techniques like crop rotation, cover crops, and composting for healthy soil.
-Hike the trails to become a conservationist like Roosevelt and understand the importance of native plants and trees.
-Hear stories of the famous "Teddy Bear" and learn about Georgia's bears.
-This program also offered at McDaniel Farm Park.
-Early American Heroes: Franklin and Jefferson Get immersed in the everyday lives of American heroes that had a passion for science and the environment.
-Educators in period attire demonstrate some of Franklin's inventions and students dig in our heritage garden like Jefferson did at his family home.
-Strike out on a "respect the environment" hike and use artifacts and replicas to understand the differences/similarities of everyday life from then to now.
+Participate in a What Belongs In Our Stream activity to drive home the importance of protecting and preserving streams, and enjoy visiting Discover H20 exhibit and viewing the Blue Planet movie!
+Light, Sound, and Living Things It's an exciting day of discovery with hands-on activities and a guided walk in the forest.
+Students investigate and evaluate the many ways Georgia animals and plants use light and sound to meet basic survival needs.
+Environmental Heroes: Teddy Roosevelt and GW Carver Discover the legacy of Carver's contributions to agriculture and scientific research through hands-on gardening as students discuss farming techniques like crop rotation, cover crops, and composting for healthy soil.
+Explore some trails to become a conservationist like Roosevelt and understand the importance of native plants and trees.
+Hear stories of the famous Teddy Bear and learn about Georgia's bears.
+This program is also offered at McDaniel Farm Park.
+Early American Heroes: Franklin and Jefferson Get immersed in the everyday lives of American heroes who had a passion for science and the environment.
+Educators in period attire lead students on a respect for the environment hike and use artifacts and replicas to demonstrate the differences/similarities of everyday life from then to now.
+Students experience colonial games and chores, explore some of Franklin's inventions, and discover Jefferson's contributions to American government and science.
 Weather and Climate Identify different forms of precipitation, investigate cloud identification, and explore how native Georgia animals react and adapt to different weather situations.
-Experiment with several weather instruments, visit Discover H_2O and identify current weather conditions on an interpretive hike.
+Experiment with several weather instruments, visit the Discover H2O exhibit, and identify current weather conditions on an interpretive hike.
 Magnetism Matters It's magnetic!
 Through interactive games and activities, investigate the strengths and everyday uses of magnets, learn why iron is important in daily diets, discover how magnets are used for navigation, and view the earth's magnetic field through the eyes of a bird.
+Also, visit the STEAM lab.

-Exploring Environmental Changes Investigate how to protect local ecosystems and the impact weather, air, land, and water pollution have on the environment.
-Discover the necessity of community involvement in protecting ecosystems through a forest and river clean-up simulation!
-A Pollinator's Life: Bees, Bats, and Birds Investigate life cycles and diversity of life through the honeybee, bat, and hummingbird, which are important pollinators that support agricultural and natural systems.
+SECOND GRADE Exploring Environmental Changes Investigate how to protect local ecosystems and the impact weather, air, land, and water pollution have on the environment.
+Discover the necessity of community involvement in protecting ecosystems through a forest and river clean-up simulation, and experience the multisensory Blue Planet Theater!
+A Pollinator's Life: Bees, Bats, Birds, and Butterflies Investigate life cycles and diversity of life through the honeybee, bat, hummingbird, and butterfly, which are important pollinators that support agricultural and natural systems.
 Through exploration centers, learning activities, and a guided walk in the forest, discover the benefits of these animals and the impact of environmental changes.

-Matter Matters Explore the three states of matter, compare and contrast the different properties of matter, and have fun discovering how solids, liquids, and gases really do "matter" in nature.
-Program includes an exploratory hike and a visit to Discover H2O.
-Georgia's Native People Discover the heritage of the Cherokee and Creek people by understanding how they adapted to and were influenced by the environment.
-Compare and contrast their way of life to today.
-Explore the science behind the Three Sisters Garden.
-Understand the contributions of Sequoya and learn how tools of the day were used to print the first Native American newspaper.
-Create a model of a Native American home using local and natural resources!
-This program also offered at McDaniel Farm Park.
+Matter Matters Explore the three states of matter, compare and contrast the different properties of matter, and learn how solids, liquids, and gases really do matter in nature.
+Program includes an exploratory hike and a visit to the Discover H2O exhibit.
+Georgia's First People Through various STEAM centers, experience the daily life of some of our state's first people and compare it to modern living.
+Create a model of a waddle and daub home using local and natural resources.
+Examine the forest on an outdoor hike while learning about the Cherokee and Muscogee and how they adapted to and were influenced by their environment.
+This program is also offered at McDaniel Farm Park.